qza/giftly/README.md

 mvn spring-boot:run -Dserver.port=8092
 ```

+On Redis server, check with redis-cli monitor or some other tool, two instances should be subscribed to queue.gifts.

-Giftly service is accessed via API gateway.
+Giftly service is accessed via Zuul that acts as API gateway.
 Ribbon performs round-robin balancing of GET requests between service instances.
 POST requests are forwarded over Redis queue.
-On Redis server, check with redis-cli monitor or some other tool, two instances should be subscribed to queue.gifts.

 Start service client on default port 8080: